kindo-tk/virtual_assistant/README.md

 2. **Speech Recognition:**
    - Sometimes the assistant may have difficulty recognizing speech accurately.
 If you encounter recognition issues, try speaking clearly and ensure there is minimal background noise.
 Additionally, you can adjust the microphone settings for better recognition.

-3. I have added an executable file <a href ="https://github.com/kindo-tk/voice_assistant/blob/main/Pogo.exe">`pogo.exe`</a> that allows you to use the voice assistant directly without any installation process.
+3. I have added an executable file <a href ="https://github.com/kindo-tk/voice_assistant/blob/main/Pogo.exe">`pogo.exe`</a> that allows you to use the voice assistant directly without any installation process.(your antivirus may show this as a threat, but it is completely safe).

 ## Contributing